 To Make Float:

-Using a tall glass fill about 1/4 full with Root Liquor.
-Add 1 scoop of root beer ice cream.
-Fill to within 3/4 of top of glass.
+Using a tall glass, fill with about 1/4 of Root liquor.
+Add one scoop of ice cream and fill with root beer to about 3/4 of the top of the glass.
 Add another scoop of ice cream.
-If there is still room, pour in more root beer.
+If there is still room add more root beer.
 Add a straw, but have a spoon at the ready!

 *Does not include 6 hours freeze time for the ice cream.

 Keywords: root beer float, how to make a root beer float, root beer ice cream